Hair dye is great, it lets you change the color of your hair subtly or dramatically to give you a brand-new look.

-Because they will be dealing with chemicals, measurements and timing are very important and must be strictly adhered to.
+Because they will be dealing with chemicals, it means that measurements and timing are very important and must be strictly adhered to.

 The nature or type of hair to which the chemicals would be applied is also an important consideration.

-A professional hair colorist understands all this and would ask the right questions to give you the right result.
+A professional hair colorist understands all this and would ask the right questions to give you the right results.

 Do not allow just anyone to dye your hair; you should be confident that they are trained, professional hairstylists.